ultreson/WindowsScriptSchortcutTool/README.md

 - Clone the repository.

-- Put a batch file under the `batch` folder of this repository.
+- Put a batch file under the "batch" directory of this repository.

 - Execute the `export.bat` file (with elevated access).